a guide for creative business owners

-I don’t have a goofy starter-story about a near-catastrophe when I used the word “branding” when I ought to have said “brand.”
+I don’t have a goofy story to start this post with about a near-catastrophe when I used the word "branding" when I ought to have said "brand."

 Whoops.
 But still, you know, nobody died.
 Phew.

-Why you, as a creative business owner, should understand the difference between a brand and branding
+Why you should know the difference between a brand and branding

 When you are the person in charge—even if you’re only in charge of yourself, like I am—you don’t have spare time to waste fiddling about.
 You need to proceed directly from establishing your goals to crafting an action plan to doing the work required to be successful.